-Welcome to the culturally sensitive wellness support services at FIC.
-The staff at FIC are aware that health and personal circumstances impact learning; therefore, we are pleased to offer you supportive services that focus on your personal health and wellbeing while you study with us.
-We recognize that international students often have unique needs and challenges as you transition into life in Canada and enter adulthood.
-We also recognize that your cultural values and norms, ways of thinking and behaving, and how you were raised and your family relationships are an important part of your identity and are to be respected.
-We also understand that the social, political and economic context of your home or birth country has an influence on who you are as a person and can contribute to personal struggles.
-We strive to recognize that racism, discrimination, sexism, stigma and other forms of oppression all play a role in mental health and wellbeing and we will view your struggles within a larger systemic framework.
+Welcome to the culturally sensitive and respectful wellness support services at FIC.
+The staff at FIC are aware that health and personal circumstances impact learning and we want to support you during times of crisis and need.
+We are pleased to offer you counselling and case management services that focus on your personal health and well-being while you study with us.
+We recognize that, as international students, you often have unique needs and challenges as you enter adulthood and transition to life in Canada and navigate college/university – all aspects of life that may be unfamiliar and challenging.
+We strive to recognize that racism, discrimination, sexism, homophobia, stigma and other forms of oppression all play a role in mental health and well-being and we will view your struggles within a larger systemic framework.

 *Please note that our services are confidential and will not impact your studies or your transfer to SFU in any way at all!

-If you are experiencing any distressing or extenuating circumstances in your life (ie; death of a loved one or friend, an accident or injury, a break-up, etc) and if you have been diagnosed with a learning disability or psychiatric disorder that impacts your learning and ability to focus on your studies, the Case Manager can also support you with academic accommodations, withdrawals and deferred exams to improve your access to learning and academic success.
+Did you know you can get support to access your learning if you are experiencing any distressing or extenuating circumstances in your life (such as death of a loved one or friend, an accident or injury, a break-up, etc)?
+You can also get academic supports if you are neurodiverse, have been diagnosed with a learning disability or psychiatric disorder that impacts your learning and ability to focus on your studies (such as dyslexia, ADHD, ASD, bipolar disorder, BPD, etc).
+The case manager will meet with you and review your situation and needs and support you with academic accommodations, withdrawals and deferred exams to improve your access to learning and academic success.

 FIC Wellness Office

-*Please note: due to the global pandemic, all the wellness office services are currently being offered online via video chat or by phone.
-In September, services will resume in person and also remain online for greater access and anonymity.
+*Please note: wellness office services are currently being offered online via video chat, in person or by phone.

 - SFU Health & Counselling: Maggie Benston Centre, ground floor, tel: 778-782-4615 (mental health nurses, doctors, psychologists, counsellors)